allydunham/Structural-Variation/README.md

 # Structural Variation in Human Populations Code Repository
 **Author**: Alistair S. Dunham
-**Affiliations**: University of Cambridge & Welcome Trust Sanger Institute
+**Affiliation**: University of Cambridge & Welcome Trust Sanger Institute
 **Email**: asd43@cam.ac.uk

-This repository contains the code used in my MPhill project, titled "Structural Variation in Human Populations", for reference and future use.
+This repository contains the code used in my MPhil project, titled "Structural Variation in Human Populations", for reference and future use.
+This project was carried out with the Tyler-Smith group at the Sanger Institute as part of the 'Computational Biology' MPhil course at DAMTP, University of Cambridge.

 ## Folders
 * *qualityControl* - Scripts used for QC of the 10X variant calls